New share ownership model needed to combat fragmentation in Māori farm incorporation - NZ Herald

 The outgoing Ātihau-Whanganui Incorporation chair says one of the biggest challenges facing the Māori farming organisation is the ongoing fragmentation of shares.

-Mavis Mullins says the whānau of more than 9000 shareholders and descendants is continuing to expand as individual families grow, and many shareholdings are being broken into increasingly smaller fragments.
+Mavis Mullins said the whānau of more than 9000 shareholders and descendants is continuing to expand as individual families grow, and many shareholdings are being broken into increasingly smaller fragments.

-She says continued fragmentation will affect decision making, identity, connection and the wellbeing of shareholder whānau.
+Mullins said continued fragmentation would affect decision making, identity, connection and the wellbeing of shareholder whānau.

 "I hope we never end up at a place where everyone owns a little bit of nothing because of that fragmentation and the disconnection of our whānau," Mullins said.